-Echinocereus parkeri is a small cactus with many stems, forming compact mounds or open clumps.
-The stems are tapering or cylindrical, with 6 to 10 tuberculate ribs, up to 6 inches (15 cm) tall and up to 2.4 inches (6 cm) in diameter.
-It has 1 to 8 central spines and 6 to 18 radial spines.
+Echinocereus parkeri is a small cactus with many stems, forming compact mounds or loose clumps.
+The stems are tapering or cylindrical, with 6 to 10 tuberculate ribs, up to 6 inches (15 cm) tall, and up to 2.4 inches (6 cm) in diameter.
+They have 1 to 8 central spines and 6 to 18 radial spines per areole.
 The central spines are dark, becoming glassy white to yellowish and up to 2.8 inches (6.5 cm) long.
-The radial spines are usually glassy white, very slender and up to 0.5 inch (1.3 cm) long.
-The flowers funnel-shaped, magenta to deep pink with white throats, up to 2.2 inches (5.5 cm) long and up to 2.4 inches (6 cm) in diameter.
+The radial spines are usually glassy white, very slender, and up to 0.5 inch (1.3 cm) long.
+The flowers are funnel-shaped, magenta to deep pink with white throats, up to 2.2 inches (5.5 cm) long and up to 2.4 inches (6 cm) in diameter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).